jro31/jethro-codes/_articles/my-story.md

 And even if I did quit my job to focus on coding, how exactly would I do it?

-The extent of my knowledge by this point was a Udemy course that I'd only been able to sporadically dip-into of late, and I'd started learning from the 'Hacking with Swift' book as well, as a way of filling-in some of the gaps in my knowledge.
+The extent of my knowledge to this point was a Udemy course that I'd only been able to sporadically dip-into of late, and I'd started learning from the 'Hacking with Swift' book as well, as a way of filling-in some of the gaps in my knowledge.

-Do you ever have moments that seem so insignificant at the time, but when you look back they ended up changing the course of your life?
+Do you ever have moments that seem so insignificant at the time, but when you look back they ended up changing the entire course of your life?

 For how bad things had become, almost every teacher was now talking openly about leaving this job, so we'd chat in the staff room about what it was we were thinking of doing instead.